The mass killing of Armenians by Ottoman Turks during World War One remains a highly sensitive issue.

 According to the International Association of Genocide Scholars (IAGS), the death toll was "more than a million".

-In a letter to Turkish Prime Minister Recep Tayyip Erdogan in 2005 the IAGS said "we want to underscore that it is not just Armenians who are affirming the Armenian Genocide but it is the overwhelming opinion of scholars who study genocide".What is genocide?
+In a 2005 letter to Turkey's then prime minister, Recep Tayyip Erdogan, the IAGS said: "We want to underscore that it is not just Armenians who are affirming the Armenian Genocide but it is the overwhelming opinion of scholars who study genocide."

 The dispute about whether it was genocide centres on the question of premeditation - the degree to which the killings were orchestrated.